kradhika/MediaSite_API/README.md

 **Note:-** If your network is not able to access DignityHealth network please register your IP in Azure portal Local Network Gateways.

 ##### 2. Dependencies

- 1. CIAM API - Identity Management System
- 2. Sendgrid Emailing API - Email integration
- 3. Azure Blob Storage - Image storage for helpdesk tickets and user profile pictures
- 4. KeyVault - Storing connection strings in a secured manner.
+ 1. KeyVault - Storing connection strings in a secured manner.
- 5. Application Insights - Logging app errors.
+ 2. Application Insights - Logging app errors.
+ 3. Barrow Media

 ##### 3. Latest releases